ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func createTextFile(folderId: Int, createTextOrHtmlFile: CreateTextOrHtmlFile, completion: @escaping (_ data: FileIntegerWrapper?, _ error: Error?) -> Void)
 ```

+Creates a text (.txt) file in the selected folder with the title and contents specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/create-text-file/).